-In a time of suffering, I asked God to help me understand why He would ask us to rejoice in sorrow and pain.
-It seemed almost mean to me.
+In a time of suffering, I asked God to help me understand why He puts us through hard times.
+It seemed almost cruel to me.
 In His sovereignty, He gave me a word picture to help explain things from His perspective.

 Strangely, He answered through a squash plant.
 Weird, I know.

 In this post, I am going to help you understand why you can trust God in difficult times.
-By the end of the story, maybe you will finally understand why our trials are worth it.
-Perhaps even a reason to rejoice.
+By the end of the word picture, you may finally understand why bad things happen and see it from a difficult perspective.

-The day my sister texted the picture of that nasty squash vine borer, she was doing surgery.
-She noticed her squash plant would bloom, but then it would drop its flowers a day later.
-Unfortunately, no flower means no fruit.
+Not too long ago, my sister texted a picture of a nasty squash vine borer; she was doing surgery to remove the bugs.
+Days earlier, she noticed her squash plant would bloom, but then it would drop its flowers.
+Unfortunately, no flowers meant no fruit.

 My sister was confused by the behavior of this plant; it looked so healthy.
 It had a big root at the base, lots of growth, and the leaves were a nice green color.
 Most of all, the plant was enormous in size.

 In fact, it was so big, it was crowding out the other plants on the trellis who were actually producing fruit.
-Not only that, it was sucking precious nutrients.
+Not only that, but it was also sucking precious nutrients.

 After a thorough inspection, she noticed a gooey mess toward the bottom of the plant.

 Looking more closely, she found the enemy was a squash vine borer.
-It bored its way into the stalk and was eating from the inside out.
+It bored its way into the stalk and was insidiously eating the plant from the inside out.
 Gross.

 Since my sister has an organic garden, her choices for dealing with the problem (the enemy) were limited.
 She could improve the soil, do surgery/pick out the squash borers, or let it die.

-My sister chose to do surgery.
+My sister chose to do surgery the day she texted the picture.
 It was very tedious work, but necessary if she wanted to save the plant.

 The surgery involved using a sharp knife to cut open the stalk.
 She had to dig around looking for the squash borers, using tweezers to tediously pick them out.